ErickSolisR1601/simple-coffee-listing/README.md

 - Git and GitHub for version control.
 - Visual Studio Code as code editor.

+## 📌 Learnings

+In this project, I reinforced my experience in:

+- Creating reusable components in React.
+- Handling dynamic data coming from a JSON file or API.
+- Conditional rendering and interactive data filtering.
+- Best practices for project structuring and responsive design.

 ## 📧 Contact

 - **Email:** [dev.ericksr.16@gmail.com](mailto:dev.ericksr.16@gmail.com)